derrickeckardt/16-board-solver/readme.md

-# The 16-puzzle
+# The 16-puzzle Solved Using A-star Algorithm

+The assignment prompt can be found at [Assignment 1 Prompt](https://github.com/derrickeckardt/16-board-solver/blob/master/a1-v2.pdf).
+This readme file provides an overview of the problem, key factors, and a discussion of the process and the findings.
+I would love to discuss any questions or comments you may have about it.

 Completed by Derrick Eckardt as part of CSCI-B551 at Indiana University in Fall 2018.

-The assignment prompt can be found at [Assignment 1 Prompt](https://github.com/derrickeckardt/16-board-solver/blob/master/a1-v2.pdf).
-This readme file provides the required elements and my discussion of the process and the findings.
+## To Run Program

+The program may be run by typing:

+    ./solver16.py boardfile

+or

+    python solver16.py boardfile

+where boardfile is a text file with the layout of the board to be solved.
+Several are included in the same directory as solver16.py, such as board2, board4, board6, board8a, board8b, board8c, and board12.
+The number in the file indicates the minimum number of moves required in an optimal solution.

 ## Summary of Problem and Problem Abstraction